bluesky/hklpy/doc/source/diffract.rst

 * ``k4cv`` : kappa 4-circle with EPICS PVs for motors
 * ``k4cve`` : ``k4cv`` with energy from local control system

+The :ref:`sample` :ref:`sample.examples` section describes how to setup a crystal sample with an orientation matrix.

 ``sim6c``: 6-circle with simulated motors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is useful, sometimes, to create a simulated
-diffractometer where the motor axes are provided
+It is useful, sometimes, to create a simulated diffractometer where the
-by software simulations, rather than using the
+motor axes are provided by software simulations, rather than using the
 actual motors provided by the diffractometer.

 The ``ophyd.SoftPositioner`` [#]_ is such a software simulation.